 - Feel free to make this recipe with any favorite white fish you might have available.
 You could even use salmon!
 It will just need to cook a little longer.
 In this salmon taco recipe, I give instructions for searing salmon in a pan.

-This pan fried fish is quick and is meant to be prepared fresh and enjoyed immediately.
+This cod recipe is quick and is meant to be prepared fresh and enjoyed immediately.
 You can certainly prepare the corn salsa the night before.
-If you make the salsa in advance, store it in a tight-lid container in the fridge.
+If you make the salsa in advance, store it in an airtight container in the fridge.

 You can also save a couple of minutes by going ahead and mixing the seasoning blend.
 It is not recommended that cod be marinated overnight in the refrigerator, though.
 Marinating white fish for too long can cause it to become mushy and fall apart.
 Cod should marinate for no longer than about an hour in the refrigerator.

-If you’re looking to amp up dinnertime at your house, you should definitely give this easy pan fried cod recipe a try.
+If you’re looking to amp up dinnertime at your house, you should definitely give this easy recipe a try.
 This one is sure to get rave reviews!
 It’s SO delicious!

-If you try this easy pan fried cod recipe, let me know!
+If you try this easy cod recipe, let me know!
 Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
-It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.